 Drunk Driver: Looks like I'm in for the night.

 - Practically Different Generations: Les and Natalie are sixteen years old.
 Their mother is pregnant and, near the end of the movie, gives birth to another set of twins.
 This also plants the family (just barely) in Massive Numbered Siblings territory, as there is another brother roughly midway between the two sets of twins in age.

-- The Precious, Precious Car: The car is Les's grandfather's 1972 Cadillac Sedan De Ville, which he left behind while he was going out for the weekend with the family's BMW.
+- The Precious, Precious Car: The car is Les's grandfather's 1972 Cadillac Sedan De Ville, which he left behind while he borrows Robert's BMW for a week.
 The simple plan was for Les to just take his girlfriend Mercedes out for a ride, a couple hours long.
 By the end of the film, the Cadillac has been completely wrecked in a demolition-derby ride through Los Angeles, up to and including being stolen by a drunk driver (who pukes inside of the car) and driving in reverse to the hospital by Les to help his mother deliver a baby (and the car then gets flattened by a falling girder).
 Grandpa didn't have any better luck himself, either, and he hands the keys to the BMW and the towed remains of the car in the epilogue.

 - Watch the Paint Job: Les borrows his grandfather's prized 1972 Cadillac without permission, and during the course of a very wild night, it sustains major damage.
 Inverted when the grandfather laughs off the damage because he had also destroyed the BMW he had borrowed from Les's father.Grandpa: (through laughter) I had a little trouble with your car too!